Step 1: Assess your budget

 Your solicitor will then help arrange transfer of ownership of the property when required.

-At this point you'll likely start to choose your options for your house and really start to make it your own.
+You'll then begin choosing your options for your new home and start to really make it your own.

 Once everything has been agreed, surveys and searches have been completed, and mortgages approved, you are now ready to exchange.